Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  ![website](assets/source/screenshot1.jpg)

- This website is about **Tina's Bakery** a family owned company that bakes and sells cakes, breads, buns, pastries and the other confectionery products.
+ This website is about **Tina's Bakery** a family-owned company that bakes and sells cakes, bread, buns, pastries and other confectionery products.
- As a user you can order baking and confectionery products online by filling the contact information or by making a call.
+ As a user,you can order baking and confectionery products online by filling in the contact information or by making a call.
  This website is a way to help the user to find out what range of bakes the bakery has to offer their customers.
  Users can also visit Tina's bakery to buy freshly baked products and have a good coffee with freshly brewed coffee.
 ___